MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/contract.md

 #### *Loyality Card*

 Loyality Card is a privilege for your customers.
 For example, a patient has a loyality card.
 And you can determine a special price for a cholestrol test.
-The price is only valid for the patients that have the loyality card.
+The price is only valid for a patient that has the loyality card.

 ### Periods